-Standard Tab displays the list of standard and custom tabs that are associated with the Work Queue or Unit Operations application.
+Standard Tab displays the list of standard and custom tabs that are associated with the Work Queue, Unit Operations, or Process Orders applications.
 You can use this page to show or hide the default and custom tabs in the Work Queue or Unit Operations application.
 You can also specify the order in which they appear in these applications.